 What is an Unweighted GPA?

-How to Calculate an Unweighted GPA?
+How Do You Calculate an Unweighted GPA?

-How to calculate an unweighted GPA?
 This is a step-by-step instruction that will walk you through the process of calculating your unweighted GPA.

 The chart illustrates how each letter grade corresponds to an unweighted grade point average.